 The energy transition

-Smart grid integration and demand response
+Smart grid integration and demand-response

-Self-sufficient agriculture
+Self-sufficient farming

 CO₂ reduction within ESG goals